Al-x22/ica0002/backup_restore.md

 Check if the databases telegraf and latency are there.
 If they are, good.

 Restart telegraf and pinger services.
-This can be done by runngin ansible too.
+This can be done by running ansible too.

     service telegraf restart
     service pinger restart